stephen1hong/custom-object-detection-yolov3-keras/README.md

     * For single object, class-label set as 0, class_name.txt containing the single object name
  5. generate your anchlor box estimates on your training dataset by running: python kmeans.py
  6. model training:  python train.py
-    * On our case of a single object detection, for 500 images in training set with 20% or 10% for validation set, the training on GPU (GTX1070) was stoped at about 100 epochs with initial learnign rate of 1e-4
+    * On our case of a single object detection, for 500 images in training set with 20% or 10% for validation set, the training on GPU (GTX1070) was stoped at about 100 epochs with initial learnign rate of 1e-4.
+You need to adjust hyperparameters basedon your case.
  7. model testing:  python image_detect.py